liubryann/ddd/README.md

 * Hot and trending stocks discovery

 ## Feature Backlog
-* Enchanced stock search assistance
+* Enhanced stock search assistance
 * Add more analytics such as Range, Volume, Market Cap etc.
 * Reduce queries to <1s with Redis cache
 * Refine the sentiment model for more accurate predictions